TheBeachLab/myComputing/doc/audio.md

 You will be able to see the events.

 > To Fix: Note that plugging the headphones also makes the system think that there is a mic plugged-in.
 This mutes the laptop mic leaving you with no mic.

+## Replace pulseaudio and jack with pipewire

+Install `pipewire pipewire-jack pipewire-alsa pipewire-pulse` you will have to uninstall pulseaudio.